 Walking will help prevent blood clots in your legs.
-It also decreases your risk of having other complications such as pneumonia.
+It also decreases your risk of having other complications, such as pneumonia.
 Walking 1 mile, which is 14 laps around the unit while you’re still in the hospital, is a good goal.

 Will I be able to eat when I go home?

-Your doctor will tell you whether you will be able to eat when you go home from your surgery.
-You may go home with a feeding tube.
-If you have a feeding tube, your dietitian will tell you what kind of formula you will use when you go home.
-Your case manager will help you work with your insurance company to see what is covered under your plan.
+Your outpatient clinical dietitian nutritionist will help you switch from a clear liquid diet to a full liquid diet and, eventually, to a soft food diet.
+If you have a feeding tube, they’ll also tell you what kind of formula you’ll use when you go home.
+Your case manager will help you work with your insurance company to see what’s covered under your plan.
 Not all insurance companies will pay for formula.